qsnake/gpaw/doc/exercises/summerschool10.rst

 Notes
 -----

+* Editor: Several editors are available including emacs, vim and gedit.

 * Printer: ``gps1-308``.
 Terminal: :samp:`lp -d gps1-308 {filename}`.
 The
   printer is located in databar 15, the middle of the three databars.